2018 Zero Week Alternative Break to Warm Springs, Oregon - The 2018 dates are June 18 to June 23!

 Every participant is responsible for paying the trip fee; estimated trip cost is above.
 The actual trip cost may be lower than estimated.
 Please note that there is the ability for applicants to apply for Alternative Break Travel Grants.
 The Alternative Break Travel Grant Program is a financial need-based grant awarded to students applying to an alternative break trip.
 The travel grants are administered and awarded through the Human Services Resource Center.
 The purpose of the Travel Grants is to reduce accessibility barriers related to financial need for students wanting to participate in an immersive community-based learning experience.
 This is a separate application available online that should be submitted at the time of your Alternative Break program application.

 You must accept your spot via email to hold your spot.
 Thus, please be sure the email address you supply is one that you check regularly.
 The Center for Civic Engagement will provide fundraising resources to you.
-A non-refundable trip deposit of 50% of the total fee will be due Wednesday, May 9th at 5:00 pm.
-If we do not reach at least 8 trip participants for a trip by May 11, 2018, the trip may be cancelled.
+A non-refundable trip deposit of 50% of the total fee will be due Friday, May 11th at 5:00 pm.
+If we do not reach at least 8 trip participants for a trip by May 11, 2018, the trip may be canceled.
 In this case, you will be refunded in full for any deposit you have made.

 Checks or money orders need to be made payable to “Center for Civic Engagement—MSICCE” and dropped off the Student Experience Center Front Desk.
 In the memo line, please write your name, AB, and Warm Springs.
 Final payment due dates will be communicated after trip selections have been made.